Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Methodology

 \subsubsection{Threshold rank order}

-The 12 targeted messages were shown to each target during the interview, with all messages displayed on a separate printed piece of paper.
-Participants were asked to arrange messages, ranking them on their ability to convince them to click on the link provided.
-Figure \ref{fig_ranked_order} shows an example of how the targets laid out the messages in the experiment, illustrating the ranked order from most to least convincing, as well as the threshold where they would have started to click the link based on the participants' assessments.
+The 12 spear phishing SMS messages were shown to each target during the interview, with all messages displayed on a separate printed piece of paper showing a phone and text message image around the content.
+Participants were asked to arrange messages in order of most to least likely to lead to the target clicking on them.
+Figure \ref{fig_interview1} shows an example of how the targets laid out the messages in the experiment, illustrating the ranked order from most to least convincing, as well as the threshold where they would have started to click the link based on the participants' assessments.
+Participants were not explicitly told the messages were spear phishing messages when they were asked to sort them.